Mattral/NOTE-Best-Practices-for-Computer-Vision/README.md

 For most computer vision tasks, CNNs are the go-to choice due to their exceptional feature extraction capabilities.
 Experiment with different architectures, including deeper and more specialized networks.

 ### 2. Architectural Choices
-Consider the specific architecture that suits your task best.
+Considering the specific architecture that suits your task best.
 For image classification, architectures like ResNet, DenseNet, and EfficientNet are popular.
 For object detection, models like YOLO and Faster R-CNN are strong contenders.

 ### 3. Objectives
-Choose appropriate loss functions for your task.
+Choosing appropriate loss functions for your task.
 For instance, use cross-entropy loss for classification, mean squared error for regression, and Intersection over Union (IoU) for object detection.

 ### 4. Regularization
-Prevent overfitting with techniques like dropout, weight decay, and batch normalization.
+Preventing overfitting with techniques like dropout, weight decay, and batch normalization.
 Experiment with various dropout rates and weight decay values for optimal results.

 ## Hyperparameter Tuning